applepizza121/applepizza121.github.io/_pages/markdown.md

 * While GitHub Pages prevents server side code from running, client-side scripts are supported.
   * This means that Google Analytics is supported, and [the wiki](https://github.com/applepizza121/applepizza121.github.io/wiki/Adding-Google-Analytics) should contain the most up-to-date information on getting it working.

-* Your CV can be written using either Markdown ([preview](https://applepizza121.github.io/cv/)) or generated via JSON ([preview](https://applepizza121.github.io/cv-json/)) and the layouts are slightly different.
-You can update the path to the one being used in `_data/navigation.yml` with the JSON formatted CV being hidden by default.
+* Your Material can be written using either Markdown ([preview](https://applepizza121.github.io/Material/)) or generated via JSON ([preview](https://applepizza121.github.io/Material-json/)) and the layouts are slightly different.
+You can update the path to the one being used in `_data/navigation.yml` with the JSON formatted Material being hidden by default.

 ## Resources
  * [Liquid syntax guide](https://shopify.github.io/liquid/tags/control-flow/)